vashishtavarma/Django-CRM/README.md

 # Django-CRM Project

-Django-based Customer Record Management System.
-It enables users to register, log in, and manage customer records through a secure interface.
-Authenticated users can view, add, update, and delete customer data stored in the database.
-The system uses Django’s built-in authentication, form handling, and messaging framework to provide a smooth user experience within a single web interface.
+A secure Django-based Customer Record Management System that enables users to register, log in, and manage customer records through an authenticated interface.
+Features comprehensive CRUD operations with proper security measures and environment-based configuration.

 ---